ANRGUSC/saga/scripts/reproduce-parametric-sc-readme.md

 ```
 ### Running the experiments

-1. Activate your base conda environtment or whichever environment has jupyter
+1. Activate your base conda environment or whichever environment has jupyter
 2. Select "saga_env" as your kernal
 3. Run all cells
 ```bash